 While working as a MEMS engineer, I occasionally saw peculiar features

 on submicron suspended metal films.
-Cross sections acquired by focused ion beam typically showed that the films were intact but plastically deformed.
-The features appeared after implantation in animals or in vitro testing in saline.
-The most likely explanation seems that they are caused by drying stresses.
+Cross sections acquired by focused ion beam showed that the films were intact but plastically deformed.
+Because some of the devices had been implanted in animals,

 are